-- 5. The Tailings facility will be developed during the mine operations, and progressive rehabilitation started during its operation.
-There will be a final area remaining to be completed on closure. - 6.
-All assets on site will be removed or demolished, including any remaining infrastructure.
-All rubble and waste will be placed in a designated waste site or removed off site - 7.
-Any contaminated material will be removed from site to an authorized dump. - 8.
-All vehicles, plant and workshop equipment will be removed for salvage or resale.
-Any fixed assets that can be profitably removed, will be removed for salvage or resale, and the remaining treated as waste and dumped in a specially constructed dump in the open pit.
-Cost are included for the removal of the asset but no allowance has been made for the resale or scrap value. - 9.
-Any inert ceramics, such as bricks, concrete, gravel etc., that cannot be sold will sold or removed off site .
-Other inert waste, such as buried services which is more than 500 mm underground, will be left in place. - 10.
-All electricity supply lines to the main substation on site will be left in place. - 11.
-Air and water quality will be monitored for at least 5 years after closure. - 12.
-Environmental monitoring and maintenance including any replanting will be continued for at least 5 years after closure.
+- The Tailings facility will be developed during the mine operations, and progressive rehabilitation started during its operation.
+There will be a final area remaining to be completed on closure; - All assets on site will be removed or demolished, including any remaining infrastructure.
+All rubble and waste will be placed in a designated waste site or removed from site; - Any contaminated material will be removed from site to an authorised dump; - All vehicles, plant and workshop equipment will be removed for salvage or resale.
+Any fixed assets that can be profitably removed will be removed for salvage or resale, and the remaining treated as waste and dumped in a specially constructed dump in the open pit.
+Costs are included for the removal of the asset, however no allowance has been made for the resale or scrap value; - Any inert ceramics, such as bricks, concrete, gravel etc., that cannot be sold will sold or removed off site.
+Other inert waste, such as buried services which is more than 500 mm underground, will be left in place. - All electricity supply lines to the main substation on site will be left in place; - Air and water quality will be monitored for at least 5 years after closure; and - Environmental monitoring and maintenance including any replanting will be continued for at least 5 years after closure.